QBDI/QBDI/docs/source/api_js.rst

 .. js:function:: InstrRuleCallback(vm, ana, data)

-    This is the prototype of a function callback for :js:func:`QBDI.addInstrRule` and :js:func:`QBDI.addInstrRuleRange`.
+    This is the prototype of a function callback for :js:func:`VM.addInstrRule` and :js:func:`VM.addInstrRuleRange`.
-    The function must be registered with :js:func:`QBDI.newInstrRuleCallback`.
+    The function must be registered with :js:func:`VM.newInstrRuleCallback`.

     :param QBDI         vm:   The current QBDI object
     :param InstAnalysis ana:  The current QBDI object